WeblateOrg/weblate/docs/admin/install.rst

 ``SECRET_KEY``

-    Key used by Django to sign some info in cookies, see :ref:`production-secret` for more info.
+    Key used by Django to sign some info in cookies, read :ref:`production-secret` for more info.

     .. seealso::